lotrRudyy/er/docs/workflow.md

     pi-runtime/
 ```

-`pc-scripts` is the single source of truth for all developer-side tools.
+scripts/ is the single source of truth for all developer-side tools.

 ---